 - *Barth-Crapsey Award: Given to encourage high quality independent research by University of Rochester undergraduates in the humanities and social sciences, especially in the fields of government, politics and political history, and literature, and on topics relating to the historical and cultural heritage of the Rochester/Monroe County area.
 Nominally, these awards are up to $600 on a rolling application cycle.

 - Susan B. Anthony Institute (SBAI) Research Grants for Undergraduate Students: Small grants to support research in gender, sexuality, and women's studies.
 Applications available semi-annually.

-- Frederick Douglass Prize: $500 prize for the best undergraduate research paper in African and African-American Studies
+- Frederick Douglass Prize: A $500 prize for the best undergraduate research paper in African and African-American Studies.

 - The Richard and Nancy Fenno Summer Fellowships: A summer stipend of $3,000 will be offered for students engaging in activities broadly related to politics and policy; preference is given to students pursuing experiences in the United States, whether at the federal, state, or local levels.
 Current sophomores and juniors are eligible to apply.

 If you are in search of a paid research position, use the links below to help begin your search: